andrew-draper/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Evidence Collection

-> TODO: Insert DICE/SPDM specific stuff here
+>>> TODO: Insert DICE/SPDM specific stuff here

 ### Cryptographic validation of Evidence

+>>> Start review this part

-If the authenticity of Evidence is secured by a cryptographic signature, the first step in the Evidence Appraisal is to validate that cryptographic signature over the Evidence.
+If the authenticity of Evidence is secured by a cryptographic mechanism such as a signature, the first step in the Evidence Appraisal is to perform cryptographic validation of the Evidence.

-The exact cryptographic signature validation mechanics depend on the specific Evidence format.
+The exact cryptographic signature validation mechanics depend on the specific Evidence collection protocol.

 For example:
-In DICE, a suitable certification path anchored on a trusted root certificate is looked up -- e.g., based on linking information obtained from the DeviceID certificate (see Section 9.2.1 of [DICE Layering Architecture](https://trustedcomputinggroup.org/wp-content/uploads/DICE-Layering-Architecture-r19_pub.pdf))-- in the Appraisal Context.
+In DICE, a proof of liveness is performed on the final key in the certificate chain.
+If this passes then a suitable certification path anchored on a trusted root certificate is looked up -- e.g., based on linking information obtained from the DeviceID certificate (see Section 9.2.1 of [DICE Layering Architecture](https://trustedcomputinggroup.org/wp-content/uploads/DICE-Layering-Architecture-r19_pub.pdf))-- in the Appraisal Context.
 If found, then usual X.509 certificate validation is performed.
 In PSA, the verification public key is looked up in the appraisal context using the `euid` claim found in the PSA claims-set (see [Section 4.2.1 of I-D.tschofenig-rats-psa-token](https://www.ietf.org/archive/id/draft-tschofenig-rats-psa-token-10.html#name-instance-id).
 If found, COSE Sign1 verification is performed accordingly.

 Independent of the specific method, the cryptographic integrity of Evidence MUST be successfully verified.